Everything You Need to Know About Renting and Driving an Electric Car Around New Zealand

 Sure, New Zealand has EV car hire but does the country have the charging infrastructure to make an EV trip viable?

-How Many EV Stations are in New Zealand?
+How Many EV Stations and Tesla Superchargers are in New Zealand?

 There are EV charging stations along most of the major state highways (or a short distance from the highway) every 20km to 85km (12 to 53 miles).
 An exact figure on EV charging stations is hard to determine, due to new ones being added.
-However, as of 2021, ChargeNet has installed approximately 250 DC rapid charging stations in New Zealand.
-There is at least another 300 AC charging stations registered on PlugShare.
-Although Tesla Superchargers are much less frequent, they can still be found in 11 of New Zealand largest towns and cities.
+However, as of 2021, ChargeNet has installed approximately 280 DC rapid charging stations in New Zealand.
+There are at least another 300 AC charging stations registered on PlugShare.
+Although Tesla Superchargers are much less frequent, they can still be found in 14 of New Zealand’s largest towns and cities.

 Compared to more than 1,260+ fuel stations around New Zealand, there are fewer EV charging stations.
 This means that unlike driving a vehicle with a combustion engine, travelling long distances in an EV takes a bit of planning.